 A slide board is usually between 6 and 10 feet long (depending on your preference) and only about 2 feet wide.
 In addition to its small footprint, most commercial slide boards roll up and can be stored just about anywhere.
-This is why we are starting the at home training series.
+This is why we are starting the at-home training series.

 Let’s keep talking about why they are great.
 We will talk further down in the article about a few training programs but what you will find is that this product is a blast to use.
-You won’t be sitting on a bike for hours or walking/running on a treadmill (both of which really don’t have the ability to give you a full body workout.)
+You won’t be sitting on a bike for hours or walking/running on a treadmill (both of which really don’t have the ability to give you a full-body workout.)
 Let’s be honest….right now we need something fun to keep our spirits high.
-A fun and effective workout is another reason why this is our lead product in our at home training series.
+A fun and effective workout is another reason why this is our lead product in our at-home training series.

 Now, let’s just keep piling on.
 The cost.
 You can score a great slide board from Amazon for less than $50.
 Yes, this is not a typo…sub-$50.
-You can spend over $100 (or even more if you really get hooked) on the more robust models Compare that to some other at home training products – how about a name brand bike that will set you back more than $2,000 (try to roll it into a closet to get out of the way also).
-Treadmills are big, bulky and expensive.
+You can spend over $100 (or even more if you really get hooked) on the more robust models Compare that to some other at-home training products – how about a name brand bike that will set you back more than $2,000 (try to roll it into a closet to get out of the way also).
+Treadmills are big, bulky, and expensive.
 As are at-home rowers.
 Don’t get me wrong, these are all great products but they are expensive, heavy and difficult/impossible to store.

-The slide board is fun, compact and inexpensive.
+The slide board is fun, compact, and inexpensive.

 Now, the only downside that I have seen on this device is that you will have to fight your children for it.
 They will be slipping and sliding all over this in no time.
 Once you get the kids comfortable on the slide board it is safe and effective for them to use as well.
 Kids get comfortable on this pretty quickly.
-It is a fun tool to introduce them a general feeling of lateral skating (and introducing the concept of “pushing off the edge” of the skate).
-So, don’t worry if your kids take turns on slide board.
-Watch them to make sure they are safe but let them have some fun too.
+It is a fun tool to introduce them to a general feeling of lateral skating (and introducing the concept of “pushing off the edge” of the skate).
+So, don’t worry if your kids take turns on the slide board.
+Watch them make sure they are safe but let them have some fun too.

 At Home Training with the Slide Board – Expected Benefits?

-So, we have established that the slide board is fun, compact and inexpensive.
+So, we have established that the slide board is fun, compact, and inexpensive.
 A lot of things tick off those requirements.
 The next question is what benefits can you expect from training with a slide board?

 1. Low Impact Conditioning

 So, let’s just accept one thing to be true – to gain conditioning you have to expend time.
-If you want to engage in conditioning as a runner/cyclist/rower/swimmer then you will need to spend time.
+If you want to engage in similar conditioning to that of a runner/cyclist/rower/swimmer then you will need to spend time.
 There is no magical piece of exercise equipment that will create conditioning in a few minutes a week.
 With that being said, there are a few pieces of equipment that will allow conditioning to be built in a fun and low impact fashion.
 Enter the slide board.

 The slide board can be an exhausting piece of exercise equipment.
 The first thing that you will notice when beginning training on the slide board is that it takes you a few minutes to get your “legs under you”.
 We normally try to do all we can to avoid sliding and slipping.
 Now you have stepped onto a piece of equipment that is designed to get you sliding.
 Be patient with this new feeling.